bobbyrathoree/the-15-puzzle--navigation--knapsack-problem/README.md

 It derives its name from a scenario where, given a set of items with specific weights and assigned values, the goal is to maximize the value in a knapsack while remaining within the weight constraint.
 Each item can only be selected once, as we don’t have multiple quantities of any item.

-This problem can be solved by usign either Dynamic Programming or by using a technique called **Branch and Bound** that is discussed below.
+This problem can be solved by using either Dynamic Programming or by using a technique called **Branch and Bound** that is discussed below.

 ### 3.2 Branch & Bound